Does weak quasi-o-minimality behave better than weak o-minimality?: Basic facts on weakly quasi-o-minimal theories

-\begin{Lemma} If $T$ is weakly quasi-o-minimal with respect to $<$ and $\vec E$ is an admissible sequence of $L$-definable equivalence relations, then $T$ is weakly quasi-o-minimal with respect to $<_{\vec E}$ too. \end{Lemma} \begin{proof} We will prove that $T$ is weakly quasi-o-minimal with respect to $<_E$ for any definable $<$-convex equivalence relation $E$; the general case follows by induction.
+\begin{Lemma} If $T$ is weakly quasi-o-minimal with respect to $<$ and $\vec E$ is an admissible sequence of definable equivalence relations, then $T$ is weakly quasi-o-minimal with respect to $<_{\vec E}$\,, too. \end{Lemma} \begin{proof} We will prove that $T$ is weakly quasi-o-minimal with respect to $<_E$ for any definable $<$-convex equivalence relation $E$; the general case follows by induction.
 Let $D\subseteq \Mon$ be $\Mon$-definable and let $p\in S_1(T)$.
-By Proposition \ref{prop_WQOM_characterization}(2) it suffices to prove that $D$ has finitely many $<_{\vec E}$-convex components on $p(\Mon)$, knowing that it has finitely many $<$-convex components there.
-Each of these $<$-convex components is a union of finitely many $<_{E}$-convex parts by Remark \ref{remark convex set and new orders}, so $D$ has finitely many $<_E$-convex components on $p(\Mon)$.
-This completes the proof of the lemma. \end{proof}
+By Proposition \ref{prop_WQOM_characterization}(i)(2) it suffices to show that $D$ has finitely many $<_E$-convex components on $p(\Mon)$, knowing that it has finitely many $<$-convex components there; that follows by Lemma \ref{remark convex set and new orders}. \end{proof}